jrsmth/spring/content/09-project-lombok/README.md

 ## Features
 * Variables:
-    * `val`: allows us to declare a final local variable without specifying the type
+    * `val`: Allows us to declare a final local variable without specifying the type
-    * `var`: allows us to declare a mutable local variable without specifying the type
+    * `var`: Allows us to declare a mutable local variable without specifying the type
-* Null Checking:
+* Exceptions:
-    * `@NonNull`: Null-checks a parameter and will throw a NPE if it is `null`
+    * `@NonNull`: Null-checks a method parameter and will throw a NPE if it is `null`
+    * `@SneakyThrows`: Allows us to throw checked exceptions without actually declaring them in your method's throws clause
 * Clean Up:
     * `@Cleanup`: Will call `close()` on a resource in a finally block
 * Getters and Setters:
     * `@Getter`: Creates 'getters' for all properties of the class
+        * `@Getter(lazy=true)`: Used for expensive 'get' operations, Lombok caches the result so we don't have to repeat on subsequent calls
     * `@Setter`: Creates 'setters' for all non-`final` properties of the class
 * To String, Equals & Hash Code:
     * `@ToString`: Generates a string of the class name and comma-separated field names; optional parameters to configure output